 With a mutation in one copy of a BRCA gene in every cell already, as described earlier, it only takes one chance mutation in the other copy for the stage to be set for a cancer.
 A person who is born with two normal copies of the BRCA genes in every cell would have to acquire a mutation in both copies of the same gene in the same cell for that process to start..

-Looking at a single chromosome, we see that its DNA is arranged in units called genes.
+Looking at a single chromosome, DNA is arranged in units called genes.
 Genes direct the growth, development and function of the human body; everything from eye colour, to height, to how often cells divide.
 We have approximately 30,000 different genes, each in a specific place on a specific chromosome.
 Since we have two copies of every chromosome, we also have two copies of every gene - one copy from each parent.

 The gene changes that affect function are called mutations.